n8n-io/n8n-docs/docs/source-control/using.md

 ---
-title: Using version control
+title: Using source control
-description: How to use version control for environments in n8n.
+description: How to use source control in n8n.
 ---

-# Using version control
+# Using source control

-If your n8n instance [connects to a Git repository](/environments/version-control/setup/), you need to keep your work in sync with Git.
+If your n8n instance [connects to a Git repository](/source-control/setup/), you need to keep your work in sync with Git.

-This document assumes some familiarity with:

-* Git concepts and terminology
-* How environments work in n8n
-* Your environments setups

-Refer to [Understand environments and version control in n8n](/environments/version-control/understand/) for an introduction to environments and Git.
+This document assumes some familiarity with Git concepts and terminology.
+Refer to [Understand source control in n8n](/source-control/understand/) for an introduction to how n8n works with Git.

 ## Fetch other people's work